 “I love hiking at Hoffmaster State Park, the local food and craft beer scene, and all the festivals.
 I think it’s safe to say that I will be a Muskegon lifer.”

 (616) 331-6905 • [email protected]

-As the administrative coordinator for the Muskegon Innovation Hub, Rose has a myriad of responsibilities, such as finance management, facility rental, event coordination, student employee supervision, and administrative support.
-A utility player, she is energized by finding solutions to inefficiencies and streamlining procedures—a skill set critical to ensuring all Hub operations are well conceived and executed.
-Prior to joining the Hub, Rose worked with several small businesses in varied capacities, including finance, operations, and human resources.
-While working for the City of Aspen, Colorado, Rose helped overhaul the financial and operational procedures of the Wheeler Opera House.
-Prior to that, Rose lived in Switzerland and founded an international relocation firm to support expatriates.
-Rose holds a bachelor’s in education from the University of Michigan.
-Outside of the Hub, you can find Rose exploring her community, walking on the shoreline, or diving into a new recipe.
+As the administrative coordinator for the Muskegon Innovation Hub, Katie has a myriad of responsibilities, such as finance management, facility rental, event coordination, student employee supervision, and administrative support.
+As the newest member of the team, Katie is excited to improve upon current procedures and ensure all hub operations are well conceived and executed.
+Prior to joining the Hub, Katie worked in several different industries that garnered her skills in operations, business development, sales, and hospitality.
+Katie holds a bachelor of arts in social science from the University of Southern Florida.
+Outside of the Hub, you can find Katie on the water, raising ducks, or dabbling on instruments with her husband.